Vaness del Moral: StarStruck

 StarStruck Season 3: The Nationwide Invasion started November 28, 2005, and ended on March 12, 2006 (the Final Judgement) airing on Philippine TV replacing Darna.
 From millions of hopefuls from different provinces all over the Philippines, only 14 will have the chance to survive.
 If in the first two seasons, StarStruck is shown only weekdays having Friday as Elimination Night, this season Mondays to Fridays will be tests and Sundays would be the elimination night.
 The show held its Final Judgment on March 12, 2006.

 This time, from the two Ultimate Survivors, a Sole Survivor will be picked who will win more than 10 million pesos worth of prizes, consisting of an exclusive GMA talent management contract, a new house and lot, a large cash prize and a livelihood showcase.

 This season was hosted by Dingdong Dantes, Jolina Magdangal and Raymond Gutierrez, and members of The Council were Joey de Leon, Lorna Tolentino and Louie Ignacio.

 Del Moral made it through to the Top 14 but was eliminated on week two.
 She was eliminated on December 25, 2005 (Christmas Day).

 2000s

-Del Moral might be one of the first avengers of third season of StarStruck, but she proved to the people that even though she left too early on the show, she can have the "staying power" in show business industry.
-One great evidence on that is that she appeared in some of GMA's major shows such as Dyesebel, Zaido: Pulis Pangkalawakan and in Impostora.
+Following her elimination from StarStruck, Del Moral appeared in some of GMA's major shows such as Dyesebel, Zaido: Pulis Pangkalawakan and in Impostora.
 She is also in the movie One True Love.
-Recently, del Moral played Dennis Trillo's sister in Adik Sa'Yo.
+Recently, Del Moral played Dennis Trillo's sister in Adik Sa'Yo.
 After her Adik Sa'yo Role, she played Jennylyn Mercado's cousin in Ikaw Sana.